renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/debian.md

 | [Dependency graph][dependency-graph] |     ✓     |

 ## SBOM
-Trivy detects packages that have been installed through package managers such as `apt` and `dpkg`.
+Vul detects packages that have been installed through package managers such as `apt` and `dpkg`.
 While there are some exceptions, like Go binaries and JAR files, it's important to note that binaries that have been custom-built using `make` or tools installed via `curl` are generally not detected.

 ## Vulnerability